Automatic Geometric Decomposition for Analytical Inverse Kinematics: Related Work

-Existing approaches on general solvers, such as IKFast~\cite{rosenDiankov}, aim to automate the process of subproblem decomposition.
-IKFast relies on symbolic manipulation of the IK equations and tangent-half-angle substitution to derive respective univariate polynomials as proposed by Raghavan and Roth~\cite{RaghavenRoth} and adopted in~\cite{Manocha92, notesOnRaghavanRoth}.
-In \cite{comparisonRaghavanSubproblems}, the approach of Raghavan and Roth is compared to a subproblem-based IK formulation, which showed higher accuracy, robustness, and computational efficiency.
-In contrast to polynomial root finding, the IK problem may also be defined as an eigenstructure problem, as shown by \cite{genericIKEigen, efficientEigendecomposition}, but then often suffers from numerical instability.
+Approaches on general solvers, such as IKFast~\cite{rosenDiankov}, aim to automate the analytical IK derivations.
+IKFast relies on symbolic manipulation of the IK equations and tangent-half-angle substitution to derive respective univariate polynomials as proposed by Raghavan and Roth~\cite{RaghavenRoth} and, e.g., adopted in~\cite{Manocha92}.
+In \cite{comparisonRaghavanSubproblems}, the approach of Raghavan and Roth is compared to a subproblem-based IK formulation, \daniel{where the latter showed higher accuracy, robustness, and computational efficiency.} The IK problem may also be defined as an eigenstructure problem, as shown by \cite{genericIKEigen, efficientEigendecomposition}.
+The numerical stability of these eigenstructure-based approaches, however, is doubted in more recent publications \cite{rosenDiankov, IKBT}.
 Another take on general symbolic solvers is presented in~\cite{IKBT}, where behavior trees are used to break up the symbolic IK formulations following a rule-based approach.
-In~\cite{SolutionExistence}, the authors discuss sufficient conditions for the existence of analytical solutions based on subproblem decomposition.
-They further propose an algorithm similar to the tree-like decomposition presented in our work, but with the sole motivation of deciding on analytical solvability.
+In~\cite{SolutionExistence}, the authors propose an algorithm similar to the subproblem decompositions presented in our work, but with the sole motivation of deciding on analytical solvability.

-Existing approaches on general solvers share a common caveat: The process of deriving the analytical IK solution, for example, in the form of a pre-compiled C++ file is computationally intensive and by magnitudes slower than the actual computation to obtain a numeric solution.
-While this is acceptable for applications where the analytical IK is only required for a single manipulator, it poses a significant obstacle in cases where the manipulator kinematics is subject to change or many different manipulators need to be considered.
-Therefore, previous works on manipulator design~\cite{Campos2019, Althoff2019, Whitman2020, Leibrandt2023, Romiti2023, Kuelz2023, Kuelz2024} usually fall back to numerical IK.
-The approach presented in this work enables analytical IK in microseconds by deploying an efficient automatic decomposition, thus enabling its use even in cases where the manipulator kinematics is not known a priori.
+Prior work on manipulator design focuses on kinematic properties such as static reachability~\cite{Campos2019, Althoff2019, Whitman2020, Romiti2023, Kuelz2023, Kuelz2024}, dexterity~\cite{Leibrandt2023}, or coverage of a pre-defined workspace~\cite{Liu2020, Hoffman2025}.
+Efficiently evaluating these properties requires solving the IK for many novel manipulator designs.
+While analytical solvers are theoretically applicable in this context, all existing general solvers exhibit one of two limitations in this context: either the derivation process, e.g., generating a C++ file, takes multiple minutes, or the resulting solver is considered unstable in the vicinity of workspace boundaries or singularities.
+Our work addresses these limitations by combining fast derivations with stable solutions for a broad class of manipulators.